yufeiyang-dev/uw-lecture-reviews/cs456_computer_networks.md

 ### 4.1.1 Forwarding and Routing

 - *Forwarding*.
 When a packet arrives at a router's input link, the router must move the packet to the appropriate output link.
-For example, a packet arriving from Host H1 to Router R1 must be forwarded to the next router on a path to H2.
+Refers to the router-local action of transferring a packet from an input link interface to the appropriate output link interface.
 - *Routing*.
 The network layer must determine the route out path taken by packets as they flow from a sender to a receiver.
 The algorithms that calculate these paths are referred to as **routing algorithms**.

 ## 4.2 Virtual Circuit and Datagram Networks